 Jill Fitch, PSM

-Jill embarked on her academic journey by completing her BSc at the University of Sydney (1957), and a Masters in Radiation Biology and Radiation Physics at the University of London, UK, in 1963.
+Jill embarked on her academic journey by completing her BSc at the University of Sydney in 1957, followed by a Masters in Radiation Biology and Radiation Physics at the University of London, UK, in 1963.

-In the early stages of her career, Jill devoted 13 years to serving as a medical physicist in hospitals in Australia, the UK and the USA.
-Her wealth of experience led her back to Australia in 1977 and taking up the position of Senior Health Physicist in the Radiation Control Section of the South Australian Health Commission.
+In the early stages of her career, Jill devoted 13 years to serving as a medical physicist in hospitals across Australia, the UK, and the USA.
+Her wealth of experience led her back to Australia in 1977, where she assumed the pivotal role of Senior Health Physicist in the Radiation Control Section of the South Australian Health Commission.

-- Jill's role in professional radiation safety societies was exemplified through her leadership roles.
+Jill's commitment to professional radiation safety societies was exemplified through her leadership roles.
 She served as the Chair of the SA Branch of the Australasian College of Physical Scientists and Engineers in Medicine in 1983.
 Subsequently, she held the position of President of the Australasian Radiation Protection Society (ARPS) from 1984 to 1986.
 Her international influence was evident as an Executive Council Member of the International Radiation Protection Association from 1988 to 1996.

-A significant chapter in Jill's career unfolded during 1984 and 1985, Jill served as a Commissioner on the Royal Commission into British Nuclear Tests in Australia.
+A significant chapter in Jill's career unfolded during 1984 and 1985 when she served as a Commissioner on the Royal Commission into British Nuclear Tests in Australia.
 Her efforts in this role played a crucial part in the effective clean-up of radioactive contamination at the Maralinga test sites.

-Jill's expertise extended globally, representing South Australia and Australia or providing expert advice in a number national and international committees or bodies, including the Commonwealth’s Radiation Health Committee and Radiation Health and Safety Advisory Council, South Australia’s Radiation Protection Committee and the International Atomic Energy Agency (IAEA).
+Jill's expertise extended globally, representing South Australia and Australia on various national and international committees.
+Notable among these were her roles on the Commonwealth’s Radiation Health Committee and Radiation Health and Safety Advisory Council, South Australia’s Radiation Protection Committee, and her involvement with the International Atomic Energy Agency (IAEA).
 During her tenure with the IAEA, she participated in missions to Malaysia, Brazil, Indonesia, and Thailand, making significant contributions to global radiation protection.

 Jill retired in February 2004 from the role of Director, Radiation Protection Division, Environment Protection Authority, leaving behind a legacy of excellence and dedication to the advancement of radiation protection.

 Raymond Joseph De Groot (1924 - 2010)